 Isaac Hayes

-“True friendship is like a rose, we don’t realize its beauty until it fades.”
+“True friendship is like a rose, we don’t realise its beauty until it fades.”

 “Truths and roses have thorns about them.”